Monday, 6 April 2015

 So, what am I now?

 I am a lifelong student and mentor.
 I support entrepreneurial energy in myself and others.
 I believe that working in a cross-functional and collaborative way produces better products and happier teams.
 I am grateful for the many allies I’ve found in the Agile, UX and Lean Startup communities.
-I am a product designer at Carbon Five.
+I am a founder and creative director at Brooklyn Copper Cookware.
 I like to make things including digital products, jewelry, costumes, drawings and dinner.
 I enjoy music and dance.
 Here are some of the events (and people!) who led me here.

 My first startup

 I had my first startup experience in college.
 Some High School friends went to MIT and they created a word processing software application.
 Over the summer, we all lived together in a big house in the Boston suburbs.
 Some of us wrote code.
 I answered the phone, did tech support, packed and shipped disks and did whatever I was able to do at the time to help out.
 I tried to pick up C programming by reading a book, but I lost interest.

 After that summer, I decided I didn’t really want to work with computers.
 They were slow and boring.
 I wanted to learn a craft instead, so I went to Japan to study pottery and folk art.
 When I came back, I continued to do computer stuff on the side to pay the rent at my pottery studio.
 Eventually, having income outweighed my desire for creativity and I ended up working for a company that sold UNIX pocket command references and training.
 I put the ceramics tools away “for later” expecting I’d be back in just a few years when I paid off my student loans.